dirtsimple/php-server/README.md

 * `php-fpm.ini`
 * `certbot.ini` -- run registration or renewal if `LETS_ENCRYPT` and `DOMAIN` are set
 * `cron.ini` -- run crond if `USE_CRON=true`

+You can override any of these with an empty file to disable the relevant functionality.

 If you want to add cron jobs, you have two options: